opitzconsulting/jquery-mobile-angular-adapter/README.md

 The adapter integrates angular routes with jquery mobile in the following way:

+- We set `$locationProvider.html5Mode(true)`, `$locationProvider.hashPrefix('!')`
+  and add the tag `<base href="{address of your html file}">` to your header.
+    * See the [angular docs](http://docs.angularjs.org/guide/dev_guide.services.$location) on details about this!
+    * By this, we are compatible to the default jquery mobile url layout, e.g. links like `<a href="somePage.html">` are possible and do not reload the whole page but use AJAX and result in modern browsers in a url of `/somePage.html` (via history API).
+    * The `<base>` tag is created by jquery mobile.
+For routes, this makes all routes relative to the current page.
+E.g. if your page is under `/test/index.html`, and you want a route to `/test/somePage.html` then your route would be `$routeProvider.when(`/somePage.html`).
-- If no route is defined, the default jquery mobile url handling applies:
+- Default routing: If no route is defined, the default jquery mobile url handling applies:
     * Navigation to a hash shows the page whose id is the same as the hash, e.g.
     `<a href="#somePage">`.
     * Navigation to a normal page loads that page using ajax and